-We want to cut through the media hysteria and all the white noise, to give you and your parents/guardians all the information you’ll need to make informed decisions on the next stage of the learning journey and how apprenticeships can deliver an £100,000 opportunity.
+We want to cut through the media hysteria, and all the white noise, to give you and your parents/guardians all the information you’ll need to make informed decisions on the next stage of the learning journey, and how apprenticeships can deliver a £100,000 opportunity.

-MCMT experts will talk you through the Apprenticeship journey, how you can progress to secure a degree and the world class employers you could potentially be working for…big names like Bridgnorth Aluminium, Doncasters and Grainger & Worrall, not to mention exciting SMEs, such as Billcarr, Ironbridge Gorge Museum and SDE Technology.
+MCMT experts will talk you through, the Apprenticeship journey, how you can progress to secure a degree, and the world class employers you could potentially be working for such as big names like, Bridgnorth Aluminium, Doncasters and Grainger & Worrall.
+You could also be potentially working for exciting SMEs, such as Billcarr, Ironbridge Gorge Museum and SDE Technology.

 Two of our apprentices will also be on the webinar to give you the ‘warts and all’ view and how they have used vocational learning to get started on their career path.

 MCMT has developed a range of STEM Challenges whilst our students are working remotely.
 They have been created to connect you to a range of companies and will offer you a platform to demonstrate your skills across engineering and manufacturing, allowing you to explore which sectors you are most suited to.

 We have now released six STEM Challenges.
 The challenges have been released in two parts and are linked to six local companies to support you in exploring the various companies and engineering sectors in your area.

 Deadline for submission: Friday 28th August, 2020

 Winning entries for each challenge will receive a £25 amazon voucher and one learner will be offered a bespoke training day at the centre once we safely reopen our doors again.

 Primary STEM Challenge